 Breeze block is porous and soaks up paint very quickly.
 However, after applying the first coat of paint (mist coat), you’ll find that subsequent coats cover the surface nicely.

-Masonry paint is right at the bottom in terms of coverage at 4-5 m2/litre.
+Masonry paint is at the bottom in terms of coverage at 4-5 m2/litre.
 However, you can get away with only two coats, whereas the other types of paint may require three coats on top of the mist coat.

 Tools & Materials